bollasap/stereo-matching-using-dynamic-programming-left-right/README.md

-# Dynamic Programming for Stereo Matching
+# Dynamic Programming for Stereo Matching (Left-Right Axes)
-A Matlab implementation of Dynamic Programming Algorithm for stereo matching.
-It provides vertical smoothness by trying to keep the current path close to the former path using an additional discontinuity cost.
+A Matlab implementation of Dynamic Programming for stereo matching.
+The DSI is constructed using left and right scanlines as axes.
+Provides vertical smoothness by trying to keep the current path close to the former path using an additional discontinuity cost.

 ## Input Image
 The Tsukuba stereo image that used as input.